emTr0/Movie-Reviews-Database-Project-original/README.md

-# Final Project - Developing Cloud Native Applications
+# Movie Reviews Database Project

-This was the final project for an IBM/edX course.
+This was the final project for the Developing Cloud Native Applications IBM/edX course.

 Since completing this course, I'm now able to: